Sollumz/Sollumz/README.md

 # Sollumz
 Blender plugin to import, export, or create GTA V assets in the Codewalker XML format.

-By Skylumz and Colton Fox
+By Skylumz, Colton Fox and alexguirre.

 ## Join our Discord
 Join the Sollumz [discord server](https://discord.gg/bZuWBWaQBg) to ask questions and chat with community!